fin-cli/handbook/contributions/bug-reports.md

 > **Summary:**
 >
-> After installing the following package on newest nightly version of the WP-CLI, I receive "is not a registered wp command error"
+> After installing the following package on newest nightly version of the FIN-CLI, I receive "is not a registered fin command error"

 **Steps to reproduce the bug**